evschneider-hmi/ps-html5auditor/GOOGLE-VALIDATOR-COMPARISON.md

 Successfully analyzed Google's official CM360 H5 Validator and aligned our auditor to match their validation standards.
 Added **2 new Priority checks** with CM360 badges to ensure full compliance with Google's requirements.

+**🎯 CRITICAL UPDATE**: Google's H5 Validator (https://h5validator.appspot.com/dcm/asset) now displays a warning: **"This tool is no longer maintained."** This makes our HTML5 Audit Tool the **actively maintained successor** providing the same validation standards plus significantly more comprehensive analysis.

 ### Key Changes
 - ✅ Added **GWD Environment Check** as Priority check with CM360 badge
 - ✅ Added **Hard-coded Clickthrough** as Priority check with CM360 badge